Making A Difference in Our County

 University of Georgia Cooperative Extension is working hard for its constituents.
 The following are examples of Extension’s impact in the county over the past year.

 4-H Youth Development

-Through in-school, after-school and extracurricular programs, Forsyth County Cooperative Extension 4-H staff helped local youth develop life skills such as public speaking, team building, decision making and critical thinking.
-During monthly club meetings in nine elementary and six middle schools, 2,431 students learned about career readiness, agriculture and the environment.
+Through in-school, after-school and extracurricular programs, and online virtual outreach, Forsyth County Cooperative Extension 4-H staff helped local youth develop life skills such as public speaking, team building, decision making and critical thinking.
+4-H staff began 2020 serving approximately 2,620 youth through monthly club meetings in elementary and middle schools covering topics related to career readiness, agriculture, and the environment.
 Youth also had the opportunity to participate in after-school judging teams, where they explored careers and learned industry standards in poultry, forestry, agriculture, wildlife and consumer products.
-Their knowledge was applied during regional, state, and national contests.
-Four judging teams and several individual 4-H’ers secured top-three awards at the district level.
-The Senior Wildlife Judging Team placed first at the statewide contest and advanced to the national competition in Kansas.
-Through County Project Achievement, youth improved their public speaking skills, with 36 Cloverleaf 4-H’ers (fourth through sixth grade) advancing to District Project Achievement and 88% placing in the top-three of their respective categories.
-Two high school 4-H’ers advanced to the state Project Achievement competition.
+Their knowledge was applied during regional, state, and national contests, some of which were held virtually.
+Through the annual county and district public speaking contests, Project Achievement, youth improved their public speaking skills.
+While programming looked different in 2020, the Forsyth County 4-H staff provided over 343,415 hours of direct classroom and virtual education to 6,431 youth.
 Through these and other 4-H programs, the youth of Forsyth County use their heads, hearts, hands and health to better themselves and the community.

 Agriculture and Natural Resources